 - Heroic Self-Deprecation: Her self-esteem is so crappy that, despite her heroic deeds in Season 1, when Discord tries to break her by convincing her that her friends consider her weak and useless, she agrees with everything he says!
-He ends up taking a more direct method to brainwashing her.

-- Spends most of Season 1 having her flying capabilities made out to be of poor standard compared to most other Pegasus Ponies.
+- Spends most of Season 1 having her flying capabilities made out to be of poor compared to most other Pegasus Ponies.
 Then in the second part of "The Return of Harmony", we find out she's able to come close to matching Rainbow Dash in speed when she has to.
-While Rainbow Dash was carrying two dead weight ponies, she towing two dead ponies and a hot air balloon...imagine her speed unladen.
+While Rainbow Dash was carrying two dead weight ponies, she was towing two deadweight ponies and a hot air balloon...imagine her speed unladen.

 - Honor Before Reason/I Gave My Word: Averted in "Keep Calm And Flutter On", when Fluttershy refuses to use her element of harmony to stop Discord from ruining Sweet Apple Acres because she promised she wouldn't use it against him beforehand, even though she's genuinely mad at him for breaking his promise to fix everything.
-This action is actually a key point considering that it allows Discord to see that Fluttershy's friendship was something worth keeping and chooses to fix Sweet Apple Acres of his own accord.
+This action is a key point considering that it allows Discord to see that Fluttershy's friendship was something worth keeping and chooses to fix Sweet Apple Acres of his own accord.

-- Innocently Insensitive: Similar to Pinkie, Fluttershy almost never means harm, but some of her polite remarks can come out rather cynical or belittling in a particular light, especially due to her occasionally poor social skills.
+- Innocently Insensitive: Similar to Pinkie, Fluttershy almost never means harm, but some of her polite remarks can come out cynical or belittling in a particular light, especially due to her occasionally poor social skills.